 Tip Number 2: Identify what to Sell

 Every so often, take stock of your belongings.
 Inspect your kids’ playroom.
-Even better if you can do all this when they are not home.
-Organize everything into the following piles: keep, trash, donate or sell.
-During my last sweep, I found my husband’s never used [easyazon_link identifier=”B0095PZHPE” locale=”US” tag=”mypurstr-20″ cart=”n” popups=”n”]FitBit[/easyazon_link] and sold it for $45.
+It’s even better if you can do all this when they are not home.

-Baby and children’s items are big sellers.
-I sold one stroller with local pickup.
+True Story: I sold a single stroller via local pickup.
 The buyer saw me, majorly pregnant, and asked when I was due.
 I told him I was just waiting for the sale to be over as I was already in labor.
-True story.
-When I sold my second stroller, a huge [easyazon_link identifier=”B01F7DWY9O” locale=”US” tag=”mypurstr-20″ cart=”n” popups=”n”]Baby Jogger City Select[/easyazon_link], I tossed the entire thing into a box and dropped it off at a shipping facility.
+Then, I walked myself to the hospital.
+When I sold my second stroller, an enormous Baby Jogger City Select, I tossed the entire thing into a box and dropped it off at a shipping facility.

 Don’t disregard anything.
 You’d be surprised at some of the things people will buy on eBay.
 Oh, and that broken electronic device.
 Did you know you can sell it for parts or list it as not working?